Do you ever wonder what goes into producing HRMI’s data on civil and political rights?

 Our civil and political rights metrics team are now at work, converting the 2019 survey responses into scores for each country for 7 civil and political rights, and information on who is at most risk of violations of all 12 rights we measure in each country.

-We will be launching this new data, along with updated economic and social rights metrics for 160+ countries at our 2019 HRMI Data Release event in New York City in early June!
-If you are interested in attending, please email us: [email protected]
+We launched this new data, along with updated economic and social rights metrics for 160+ countries at our HRMI Data Release event in New York City in early June 2019.

 We successfully expanded to new countries